May 15, 2026

 -

-Email send, reply, and forward now work over SMTP, with internal read and no pre-flight guard
+Email gets real send, reply, and forward over SMTP, with the old read-before-reply guard removed

 -